renaudJourdy/Fields-Mapping/Wiki/telemetry-system-specification.md

 2. Document **transformation rules** for calculated fields
 3. Create **configuration file template** with all mappings
 4. Design **watchdog system** for new field detection
-5. **Map frontend structure** to Fleeti telemetry schema (align with the LiveMap contract documented in `docs/reference/Telemetry Status Rules.md`; import the legacy LiveMap spec when available)
+5. **Map frontend structure** to Fleeti telemetry schema (align with the LiveMap contract documented in `Wiki/telemetry-status-rules.md`; import the legacy LiveMap spec when available)

 ### 13.3 Integration Tasks